 The ANS<1:0> bits are used to configure pins for analog input.
 Upon any Reset, ANS<1:0> defaults to 11.
 This configures pins ANO, AN1 and AN2 as analog inputs.
-The comparator output, C1OUT, will override AN2 as an input if the comparator output is enabled.
 Pins configured as analog inputs are not available for digital output.
 Users should not change the ANS bits while a conversion is in process.
 ANS bits are active regardless of the condition of ADON.